mauzzr/noisecanvas/readme.md

-#Noise Canvas
+# Noise Canvas
 A fullscreen-able HTML5 canvas displaying pseudorandom noise.
 Made to mitigate image persistence on one of my monitors.

-##Usage
+## Usage
 Click to pause and unpause the noise.
-Two query string options are available: `s` controls the tile size and `c` toggles between RGB and monochrome noise.
+Two query string options are available: `s` controls the tile size (default 128) and `c` toggles between RGB and monochrome noise (default 0, meaning monochrome).

-###Performance
-Not exactly the goal here, but I was hoping to hit 60fps at 1920x1080 to match the refresh rate on the display in question.
+Larger tile sizes will reduce the periodic look of the noise, but can have adverse effects on performance for large values of `s` (see below).
+For example: `https://mauzzr.github.io/noisecanvas/?s=64&c=1` would draw RGB noise with a tile size of 64.

+### Performance
-Below are a few benchmarks run under Firefox (at 1920x1080).
+Below are a few benchmarks run under Firefox (at 1920x1080 on a 60Hz display).
 Each test is averaged over 3 runs of 10 seconds each because Firefox's profiler is, ironically, pretty slow.

 | Tile Size | Monochrome FPS   | Color FPS |
 |:---------:|:-----------------|:----------|